scheidan/Wahoo.jl/docs/src/example.md

 ### 5) Run inference

-Finally, we run the model inference combine all observations and assumptions.
+Finally, we run the model inference, combining all observations and assumptions.

 ```julia